ganeshpendela/ToDos/README.md

 ## Overview

 This is a simple To-Do List application that allows users to create, read, update, and delete tasks.
-The application uses Passport.js for user authentication and SQLite3 as the database.
+The application is built using HTML, CSS, JS, Node.js and used Passport.js for user authentication and SQLite3 as the database.

 ## Live Preview
-[Click here](https://todos-w487.onrender.com) for a live preview of Blogify, **it takes a minute to load(since deployed in a free server)** .
+[Click here](https://todos-w487.onrender.com) for a live preview of To-Do List Application, **it takes a minute to load(since deployed in a free server)** .

 ## Features